-Universities With Great Open-Courseware Tech Programs
+Universities With Great Open-Courseware Online Programs

 Finding them isn't always easy, so start with this list of some of the best resources available online today.
-Many of these websites include video recordings of lectures; however, lecture notes, interactive activities, tests and even free certificates are now being made available as well.
+Many of these websites include video recordings of lectures; however, lecture notes, interactive activities, tests, and even free certificates are now being made available as well.

-The Massachusetts Institute of Technology (MIT) Open Courseware (OCW) website has 2,100 free courses online using a combination of lecture notes, audio, and video resources.
+The Massachusetts Institute of Technology (MIT) Open Courseware (OCW) website has 2,400 free courses online using a combination of lecture notes, audio, and video resources.
 Engineering courses cover just about every discipline, from aeronautics and astronautics to mechanical engineering and nuclear science.

 If you're looking for computer science courses, you can find them in the Electrical Engineering and Computer Science section.
 There are dozens of undergraduate and graduate courses in this section alone, ranging from Introduction to Computer Science and Programming to specific programming languages like Java and C++.